Eugen Engel lived the kind of cultural double life that European Jewish history produced again and again.

 Grete Minde does not reverse that damage.
 Nothing could.
 What it does instead is make the loss audible.

-Why it matters
+Why he still matters

 The larger truth is harsher and more interesting.
-Engel's opera did not simply wait its turn.
+Engel's opera did not wait its turn.
 History broke the chain that should have brought it to the stage.
 The family's preservation of the score, and the eventual German premiere, created a rare case in which one severed line of Jewish European art was reconnected.